ghanta1996/cv-tools/README.md

 # Getting Started

 Below are two installation methods to set up and use CV Tools on your local machine.
-The Docker-based setup is recommended for a hassle-free experience, but you can also set up manually from the source if you prefer.
+The Docker-based setup is recommended for a hassle-free experience.
+Alternatively, you can set up the tool manually from the source, which offers flexibility to either compile the PDF locally or generate the .tex file and use an external LaTeX renderer like [Overleaf](https://www.overleaf.com).

 ## Installation